 - Any new HECS-HELP (where the census date is after 1 Jan 2020)

-HECS-HELP accumulated prior to 1 Jan 2020, SA-HELP and OS-HELP will not be included in the new combined HELP loan limit, however, they will continue to remain as part of the overall HELP debt.
+HECS-HELP accumulated prior to 1 Jan 2020, SA-HELP and OS-HELP will not be included in the new combined HELP loan limit, however, they will continue to remain as part of your overall HELP debt.

 Got a question?